-This RFS solicited for proposals from qualified individuals or groups to develop a standardized analytical approach for synthesizing the results and detecting the effects at the population and ESU levels of a myriad of hatchery reforms in terms of their effects on extinction risk and recovery at the population and Evolutionarily Significant Unit (ESU) levels, consistent with the purposes of Action 184.
+This RFS solicited proposals from qualified individuals or groups to develop a standardized analytical approach for synthesizing the results and detecting the effects of a myriad of hatchery reforms.
+The synthesis was to be on extinction risk and recovery at the population and Evolutionarily Significant Unit (ESU) levels, consistent with the purposes of Action 184.
 Specifically the solicitation calls for studies to determine the efficacy of hatchery reforms in reducing extinction risks and/or contributing to recovery goals.
 RPA Action 184 calls for research to assess: (1) the efficacy of hatchery reforms in reducing extinction risk, and (2) the efficacy of conservation hatchery activities in contributing to recovery.
 This RFS is focused on the first of these two topics.
 The cost for a 9-month project to fulfill this RFS was estimated to be from \$100,000 to \$150,000.
 Two proposals were received in response to this RFS.

 The ISRP was surprised at the content and approach of these two proposals, and that there were only two proposals received.
-We wonder if the short timeline on the call worked against both broader response and more in-depth attempts to truly synthesize data at large scales.
-The RFS emphasized that latter point, yet neither proposal adequately addressed the issue of large-scale synthetic analytical tools and approaches.
+We wonder if the short timeline on the request worked against both broader response and more in-depth attempts to synthesize data at large scales.
+The RFS emphasized the latter point, yet neither proposal adequately addressed the issue of large-scale synthetic analytical tools and approaches.
 However, the problem appears to be that what truly is needed is data.
 The ISRP pointed out the potential lack of data in our preliminary review of the requests for studies and both proposals confirm our evaluation.
 We can recommend proposal #10 for development of an evaluation model based on expert opinion (specific review comments included below) as a stopgap measure in the short term.
-In the long term, only collection of better monitoring data as proposed in some of the other proposals in this solicitation, and as will be identified in the course of development of an expert system, will allow detection of the effects at the population and ESU levels of a myriad of hatchery reforms in terms of their effects on extinction risk and/or recovery.
+In the long term, only collection of better monitoring data as proposed in some of the other proposals in this solicitation, and as will be identified in the course of development of an expert system, will allow detection of the effects at the population and ESU levels of a myriad of hatchery reforms on extinction risk and/or recovery.